The Vision Thing

 Do realize that no set rules exist for proceeding.
 If my last few posts feel unhelpful or cumbersome, no worries!
 (And this is as close to a disclaimer as I’ll come.)
 But since every writer’s brainwaves, intuitions, coping skills and experiences are unique, I’m unlikely to speak with either eloquence or efficacy to every novice writer.
 So take from me what you will, disregard the rest and Google your way toward any number of variable alternative sources.
 The great thing about the Internet; There are a million different sources and resources awaiting your arrival.
 (Then again, the terrible thing about the Internet is: There are a million sources and resources out there.)
 So choose well, Pilgrim!

-As previously mentioned, one can simply sit down (with a note pad, a typewriter or PC) and begin to lovingly craft a vision, such as writers have done for centuries; word by word, page by page, and scene by scene.
+As previously mentioned, one can simply sit down—with a note pad, a voice recorder (some of us do!), a typewriter or PC—and begin to lovingly craft a vision; word by word, page by page, and scene by scene.
 But if blindly charging forward into the fray isn’t your style, no worries!
-Some writers mull their stories for months or years (it’s a kind of creative procrastination) waiting until they feel the moment is ripe.
-So if you consider yourself a creative procrastinator, or else suspect your impending story as being only half-baked, I offer a few suggestions that may (or may not) help you with a little forward momentum.
+Some writers mull their stories for months or years (it’s a kind of creative procrastination) waiting until they feel the moment is ripe to actually begin a draft.
+However, f you consider yourself a creative procrastinator, or else suspect your impending story as being only half-baked, I offer a few suggestions that may (or may not) help you with a little forward momentum.
 For instance:

 The Synopsis.

-While your outline allows you to essentially expand various story ideas, a synopsis is, conversely, an encapsulation.
+While your outline allows you to essentially expand various story ideas, a synopsis is, conversely, an encapsulation of ideas.
 A summary.
 If you’re able to define your plot in a page or two or three, you’ll begin to better understand the crux of your novel.
 Maybe your exciting sci-fi alien encounter is really a love story.
 Or your tale about two army deserters in a terrible war is basically a story of finding courage.
 A schoolyard tale about bullies and weaklings is ultimately a story about building unlikely friendships.
 So a synopsis can be a quick-glance guideline or as a daily reminder of where your story’s heading.
-(I’ve known a writer or two who’ll take a synopsis to their monitors.
-Every morning, it becomes both a prompt and a testament.
+(I’ve known a writer or two who’ll tape a synopsis above their desk.
+Every morning, it becomes both a prompt and an an inspiration.

 If creating a synopsis seems frivolous or overwhelming (and it may) take a deep breath and try this: What’s your favorite novel?
 See if you can write an synopsis about that book, without the pressure of summarizing your own words.
-Practice synopsizing a few novels and perhaps abridging your own work may feel far less daunting.
+Synopsize a few novels and abridging your own work may feel less daunting.

 For example: